revagomes/website/designs/blog/10-deploying-to-heroku.md

     $ git remote add heroku git@heroku.com:nko2-sharp-rain-871.git

-Alternatively, if you were going to create a repository from scratch, you would create the app on the Cedar stack (**note: you should not do this during Node.js Knockout, and should instead use the repository that has been provisioned for your team):
+Alternatively, if you were going to create a repository from scratch, you would create the app on the Cedar stack (<b style="color:firebrick;">note: you should not do this during Node.js Knockout, and should instead use the repository that has been provisioned for your team</b>):

-    $ heroku create --stack cedar
-    Creating sharp-rain-871... done, stack is cedar
+    $ heroku create --stack cedar # DON'T DO THIS FOR NODE KNOCKOUT Creating sharp-rain-871... done, stack is cedar
     http://sharp-rain-871.herokuapp.com/ | git@heroku.com:sharp-rain-871.git
     Git remote heroku added